List of Kentucky supplemental roads and rural secondary highways (1500–1999): KY 1667

 Kentucky Route 1667 is a 0.391 mi supplemental road in eastern Shelby County.
 The highway extends from the state maintenance boundary, from which Boat Dock Road continues south to serve Guist Creek Lake, north to KY 1779 (Benson Pike) east of Shelbyville.

 KY 1721

 Kentucky Route 1721 is a 2.356 mi rural secondary highway north of the city of Somerset in rural Pulaski County.
-The west-east highway begins at KY 1247 and travels east until the end of state maintenance as a continuation as Estesburg Road.
+The west–east highway begins at KY 1247 and travels east until the end of state maintenance as a continuation as Estesburg Road.

+KY 1727

+Kentucky Route 1727 is a 4.055 mi rural secondary highway in southwestern Louisville in Jefferson County.
+The highway follows Terry Road from Johnsontown Road north through an intersection with KY 1931 (Greenwood Road) to KY 1934 (Cane Run Road).
+The Kentucky Transportation Cabinet established KY 1727 through a March 23, 1983, official order.
+KY 1934 was moved from Terry Road to the new Greenbelt Highway, and KY 1727 was assigned to part of the bypassed part of KY 1934.

 KY 1749

 Kentucky Route 1749 is a 11.120 mi rural secondary highway in northeastern Warren County and southwestern Edmonson County.
 The highway begins at KY 185 just south of its bridge over the Green River.
 KY 1749 heads northeast along Glenmore Road through Glenmore to the Warren–Edmonson county line just south of the river.
 The highway, now named Wingfield Church Road, approaches the Green River again to cross Little Beaverdam Creek at its confluence with the Green River.
 The highway heads south away from the Green River and approaches the Warren–Edmonson county line before reaching its terminus at KY 743 (Chalybeate School Road) south of Nick.